bschlenk/stars/README.md

 ## Running

 Just open the __index.html__ file in a browser.
+Seriously, you don't even need a server.
-Alternatively, run the `./run.sh` script to start up a simple http server and hit `localhost:8000`.
+Alternatively, if you absolutely love having a server, run the `./run.sh` script to start up a simple http server and hit [localhost:8000](http://localhost:8000).

 ## History